robbie-cao/kb-audio/amixer.md

    Refer to [`amixer` usage](#usage).

-2. Check interfaces and contents (provided by the sound system on target) which you can control with `amixer scontrols`, `amixer scontents`, `amixer controls` and/or `amixer contengs`
+2. Check interfaces and contents (provided by the sound system on target) which you can control with `amixer scontrols` / `amixer scontents` or `amixer controls` / `amixer contengs`

    **It's important step as different board may provide different interface and contents to control.**

    Example:

    ```
-   $ amixer controls
+   # amixer controls
    numid=10,iface=MIXER,name='Headphone Playback ZC Switch'
    numid=9,iface=MIXER,name='Headphone Playback Volume'
    numid=15,iface=MIXER,name='PCM Playback -6dB Switch'